-The Global Student Entrepreneur Awards (GSEA) is the premier global competition for high school, undergraduate and graduate students who own and operate businesses.
+The Global Student Entrepreneur Awards (GSEA) is the premier global competition for undergraduate and graduate students who own and operate businesses.
 Nominees compete against their peers from around the world for the chance to win capital and in-kind prizes from sponsor organizations.
 Founded in 1998 by Saint Louis University, GSEA is now an Entrepreneurs’ Organization program.

 EO GSEA supports student entrepreneurs through mentorship, recognition and connections to take their businesses to the next level of success.

 Vision: To be the most prestigious award for student entrepreneurs.

 Mission: To inspire students to adopt entrepreneurial endeavors by bringing global visibility to undergraduate business owners whose companies are innovative, profitable, socially responsible and adhere to high ethical standards.

 High school, undergraduate and graduate students who own and operate a business for at least six months are eligible to compete.

 Qualifying competitions are held in cities and countries worldwide, with the 2015 Global Finals competition held in Washington, DC, USA.

 - 1998: Program originated in John Cook School of Business, Saint Louis University, Missouri, USA.